-Paying special attention to correct pronunciation in English really pays off
+Paying attention to pronunciation really pays off.

 Focus on being clear, not on your accent.

 1. Forget your accent-- at least for now.

 Focusing on accent must not come ahead of the task of developing pronunciation skills for clear communication in English.

 A focus on accent can take many forms such as acquiring a new one, simply reducing yours, or even struggling to retain your original accent so as not to lose this aspect of your identity when you speak English.

 Good English language pronunciation does not mean losing your first language accent.
 Of course, you may inevitably "lose" your accent when making certain sounds because doing so will help you pronounce them correctly and be better understood more often.
 Focus on being understandable, not on your accent.